Henry David Thoreau: Nature and human existence

+In "Higher Laws," a central chapter of Walden, Thoreau outlines claims that human beings have a dual nature, part spiritual and part animal.
+Detailing that humanity is supposed to exercise and nourish the spiritual part, not the animal part.

 Thoreau was an early advocate of recreational hiking and canoeing, of conserving natural resources on private land, and of preserving wilderness as public land.
 He was a highly skilled canoeist; Nathaniel Hawthorne, after a ride with him, noted that "Mr. Thoreau managed the boat so perfectly, either with two paddles or with one, that it seemed instinct with his own will, and to require no physical effort to guide it."

 He was not a strict vegetarian, though he said he preferred that diet and advocated it as a means of self-improvement.
 He wrote in Walden, "The practical objection to animal food in my case was its uncleanness; and besides, when I had caught and cleaned and cooked and eaten my fish, they seemed not to have fed me essentially.
 It was insignificant and unnecessary, and cost more than it came to.
 A little bread or a few potatoes would have done as well, with less trouble and filth."